top of page

 The Submitit Algorithm (a Brief Origin Story)

-I recently wrote an article about the single biggest mistake writers make when submitting their stories to literary journals.
+I once wrote an article about the single biggest mistake writers make when submitting their stories to literary journals.
 It is simply this: writers tend to send their work to journals that are not good matches for their stories.
 Square pegs in round holes.

 I made this same mistake when I started submitting several years ago.
 Since I had written the greatest story in the history of literature, I figured I’d send it to just a few of the very best journals.